yguitton/training-material/news/_posts/2025-07-18-gtn-workflowhub.md

 The existing set of registered GTN workflows can be [**viewed here**](https://workflowhub.eu/projects/12/workflows).

-Read the WorkflowHub publication to learn more about the registry:
+Read the new WorkflowHub publication to learn more about the registry:

 > Gustafsson, O.J.R., Wilkinson, S.R., Bacall, F. et al. WorkflowHub: a registry for computational workflows.
 Sci Data 12, 837 (2025). https://doi.org/10.1038/s41597-025-04786-3